Why should I use the InfraRed Sauna?

 Sunlighten delivers the ultimate experience in relaxation.
 With the most therapeutic far infrared heat found in Solocarbon heating technology, our saunas are guaranteed to help you relax in comfort with an invigorating deep tissue sweat that will have you feeling mesmerized with each sauna session!

 Relaxation is more important to your health than most people realize.
 According to New York Times best-selling author and fitness expert Jorge Cruise – and many other health professionals, the more stressed you are, the more cortisol your body will produce.
-Cortisol is a “fight or flight” hormone made in the adrenal glands that raises heart rate, blood pressure, and encourages the deposit of any excess calories into the midsection.
+Cortisol is a “fight or flight” hormone made in the adrenal glands that raise heart rate, blood pressure, and encourages the deposit of any excess calories into the midsection.

 3) Burn Calories in an Infrared Sauna Session!